The Burning (Seinfeld)

 "The Burning" is the sixteenth episode of the ninth and final season of the NBC sitcom Seinfeld, and the 172nd episode overall.
 This episode first aired on March 19, 1998.
 It was written by Jennifer Crittenden and directed by Andy Ackerman.

-In this episode, Elaine learns that Puddy is religious; Jerry does not recognize his girlfriend's voice on the phone when she leaves an "It's me" message; Kramer and Mickey act out sick conditions for medical students; George's ideas at a Kruger meeting are widely accepted, though his subsequent ideas are not as well received.
+In this episode, Elaine learns that her boyfriend David Puddy is religious, Jerry does not recognize his girlfriend's voice on the phone when she greets him with "It's me", Kramer and Mickey act out sick conditions for medical students and George tries to garner respect by walking out on Kruger meetings at comedic high notes.

 Plot

 Elaine thinks that her boyfriend David Puddy may be religious after finding Christian rock stations set on his car radio.
 She tells George and Jerry about Puddy's car radio, and George suggests altering his radio presets as a test.
 Elaine later finds Puddy has switched the stations back to Christian rock.
-Puddy confirms that he is religious and doesn't care that Elaine is not, because he is "not the one going to Hell."
+Puddy confirms that he is religious and does not care that Elaine is not, because he is "not the one going to Hell."
 Elaine is frustrated at his lack of concern.
-Elaine and Puddy seek the advice of a priest about their relationship, and the priest informs them that they're both going to Hell for premarital sex, much to Elaine's delight.
+Elaine and Puddy seek the advice of a priest about their relationship, and the priest informs them that they are both going to Hell for premarital sex, much to Elaine's delight.

 George laments to Jerry about losing respect at a work meeting with a poorly received joke.
 Jerry suggests that George use the Vegas showmanship trick of leaving the room after a comedic high note.
 At the next meeting, George takes Jerry's suggestion and leaves the room after a well-received joke, but his showmanship backfires when Mr. Kruger throws everyone else off a large project because they are boring in comparison.
 George has to do all the actual work on the project as Kruger constantly makes excuses and goofs off.
 When George tries to get Kruger to work, Kruger makes silly comments and walks off on a high note, leaving George with a mountain of paperwork.